misfist/die-jim-crow/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A starter theme called Die Jim Crow, or underscores.
+Custom WordPress theme for Die Jim Crow.
 == Description ==

-Hi.
-I'm a starter theme called Die Jim Crow, or underscores, if you like.
-I'm a theme meant for hacking so don't use me as a Parent Theme.
-Instead try turning me into the next, most awesome, WordPress theme out there.
-That's what I'm here for.
+A custom theme for the Die Jim Crow promo site, based on _s.

 == Installation ==

 1. In your admin panel, go to Appearance > Themes and click the Add New button.
 2. Click Upload and Choose File, then select the theme's .zip file.
 Click Install Now.
 3. Click Activate to use your new theme right away.